germain-italic/l2tp-checker/README.md

 # VPN Monitor

-A cross-platform VPN monitoring system that tests L2TP/IPSec VPN connections and logs results to a MySQL database.
+A cross-platform VPN monitoring system that tests VPN server connectivity and logs results to a MySQL database.
 Compatible with Debian native, macOS, and Debian WSL2.

+## Important Note About VPN Testing

+**Current Version (v1.0.1)**: This version tests VPN server **connectivity only** - it verifies that the VPN server is reachable and responding on the L2TP port (1701), but does **not** establish an actual VPN tunnel or test the full L2TP/IPSec connection.

+### What is Actually Tested:
+- ✅ **Network connectivity** to the VPN server IP address (ping test)
+- ✅ **L2TP port accessibility** (UDP port 1701 connectivity test)
+- ✅ **Response time** measurement for connectivity tests
+- ✅ **Server availability** monitoring over time

+### What is NOT Tested:
+- ❌ **Actual VPN tunnel establishment** (no L2TP/IPSec handshake)
+- ❌ **Authentication** with VPN credentials
+- ❌ **Traffic routing** through the VPN tunnel
+- ❌ **IP address changes** after VPN connection
+- ❌ **End-to-end encrypted connectivity**

+This approach allows for lightweight monitoring without requiring root privileges, complex VPN client installations, or credential management.
+Future versions may include full tunnel testing capabilities.

 ## Compatibility Chart